-CLINICAL MEDICAL ASSISTANT
+CLINICAL MEDICAL ASSISTANT ASSOCIATE

 Have you thought about working with other professionals providing health care to patients?
 Are you a good team player?
-As a Clinical Medical Assistant you will work closely with patients and physicians; take vital signs, interview patients, record patient information, and provide point-of-care testing.
+As a Clinical Medical Assistant, you will work closely with patients and physicians; take vital signs, interview patients, record patient information, and provide point-of-care testing.
 Clinical Medical Assistants are projected to be among the fastest growing occupations in the next 5 years.
-This course, offered by our accredited school partners, will also provide you with the latest HIPAA regulations, the Electronic Health Record, and how to care for special populations.
+This course will also provide you with the latest HIPAA regulations, the Electronic Health Record, and how to care for special populations.